speedracer05/leaflet-challenge/README.md

 2. Earthquake markers are sized and colored according to magnitude of the earthquake
 3. Map layer tool toggles between street and satellite views
 4. Popups provide detail on the location, time and magnitude when a marker is clicked
+5. Tectonic boundries map

 ## Development
 A basic `html` page was created and a div map, Leaflet JS and D3 scripts were inserted into the body.
 Next, a basic style.css was written to provide formating for the map and legend.
 Lastly, I built my map using [Leaflet](https://leafletjs.com/) and [Mapbox](https://docs.mapbox.com/).

 The USGS data utilizes a GeoJSON format.
 Access to their API was achieved by using `d3.json` to read the file and parse the required information for the map, e.g. latitude, longitude, and magnitude of the earthquake.
 I then created two map layers; street map and a satellite map.
 The maps provide base map options for the earthquake markers to be overlayed on top.
 The control layers were created for the base map and overlay maps.

-The finishing touches included the addition of a legend for the magnitude of the earthquake, as well as a function to color the earthquake markers based on the magnitude.
+The finishing touches included the addition of a [tectonic plates layer](http://peterbird.name/oldFTP/PB2002/2001GC000252_readme.txt), which shows the geographic locations of the plats, a legend for the magnitude of the earthquake, as well as a function to color the earthquake markers based on the magnitude.

 ## The Output
 The whole project is loaded into github.io so it can be viewed over a web browser.